When Bridgecrew is connected to Version Control Systems and CI/CD platforms, every scan generates a fully contextualized Code Review scan result.

 The colored row at the bottom shows a description of the Policy and its Severity.

 The body of the file information shows the details of the code and the proposed fix.

-An option to automatically Fix or Remediate appears for most errors.
+An option to automatically Fix appears for most errors.